u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 openssl genrsa -des3 -out /etc/ssl/private/ubxlib_test_system.key 4096
 ```

-- Create a CA certificate for the server to sign things with, valid for 10 years, using the same key as was used to authenticate this machine through Certbot and populating `Country Name` with `GB`, `State or Province Name` empty, `Locality Name` empty, `Organization Name` with `u-blox`, `Organizational Unit Name` with `ubxlib`, `Common Name` with `ubxlib-test-system.redirectme.net` and `Email Address` with `ubxlib@u-blox.com`:
+- Create a CA certificate for the server to sign things with, valid for 10 years, using the same key as was used to authenticate this machine through Certbot and populating `Country Name` with `GB`, `State or Province Name` empty, `Locality Name` empty, `Organization Name` with `u-blox`, `Organizational Unit Name` with `ubxlib`, `Common Name` with the URL that the test system will appear as (e.g. `ubxlib.com`) and `Email Address` with `ubxlib@u-blox.com`:

 ```
 openssl req -new -x509 -days 3650 -key /etc/ssl/private/ubxlib_test_system.key -out /etc/ssl/certs/ubxlib_test_system_ca.crt